Title tag, the detail that changes everything in web writing

 A keyword is the query for which you want search engines to reference your content.
 This is also what you want users to type to get to your page.

-In concrete terms, what will users who need to get to your site type into their Google search bar?
+Concretely, what will users who have to arrive on your site type in their Google search bar?

 For each page, you must define a main keywordwhich will be enhanced with an associated lexical field.

-For example, the subject of my article is cat food.
+For example, the subject of my article is the feeding of cats.

-My main keyword will be "cat food" and my secondary keywords will be "kibble", "cat food", "cat food brands", "kittens", "cat accessories" or "veterinarian", simply words that you would expect to find in a topic dealing with cat food!
+My main keyword will be ?cat food? and my secondary keywords will be ?kibble?, ?cat food?, ?cat food brands?, ?kittens?, ?cat accessories? or ?veterinary?, simply words that one expects to find in a topic dealing with cat food!

 The use of keywords in the title tags

 We have seen that one of the reasons for using Hn tags is to facilitate the reading of search engines.
-Once you have defined your main keyword, you must therefore place in an intelligent and not overloaded way in your title tags.
+Once you have defined your main keyword, it is necessary to place in an intelligent and not overloaded way in your title tags.